VASP

 The usage of VASP requires a license, which must be acquired directly from the developers of the software.

-After acquiring the license, please send email to CSC Service Desk, including the email address you have registered for the VASP license and your username at CSC.
+VASP versions prior to 6.5.1 use unix goups 'vasp' and 'vasp6' to control access to pre-installed executables.
+After acquiring the license, or after your email address has been added to an existing license, please send an email to CSC Service Desk, including your username at CSC, and the email address you have registered for the VASP license in the VASP Portal.

 Usage